- Location: In-person Tucson, AZ or Online

 or pursuing holistic means of recovery (diet, exercise, meditation)

-The reason you need to be pursuing care in order to be in this group, is we’re not mental health professionals.
-We provide a place for you to be supported in your mental health journey, provide some general and pastoral guidance, but we’re not equipped to treat your symptoms.
-No support group can replace proper care
+The reason you need to be pursuing professional care in order to be in this group is that we’re not mental health professionals.
+Though The Bless This Brain 12-week study guide has been reviewed by a pastor, clinical psychologist, and executive coach .
+Our leaders have first hand experience living with mental illnesses and are also Mental Health First Aid and Psychological First Aid certified.
+We are passionate about growing towards health together even when it’s hard.
+We provide a place for you to be supported in the work that you’re already doing, provide some general and pastoral guidance, but we’re not equipped to treat your symptoms or to go deep.
+No peer support group can replace proper care through a licensed professional.

-Third: If you’re an addict (and we love addicts) you need to be a part of a substance abuse program while you’re a part of this group.
-All the mental health recovery in the world won’t mean a thing if you’re still addicted to drugs or alcohol.
+Third: If you’re an addict, we love you, and we require that you also be a part of a substance abuse program while you’re a part of this group.
+All the mental health recovery in the world won’t mean a thing if you’re still reliant on drugs or excessive alcohol use.
 If you’re not in a program like AA, or Celebrate Recovery, let us know.
-We’ll get you connected
+We’ll help to get you connected.

 This is a commitment, for real

-Unlike some other types of support meetings, a Bless This Brain Recovery Cohort isn’t something you come to as the spirit leads.
-You can’t miss more than four meetings within a six-month period, or we’ll have to ask you to leave this particular cohort and wait until the next group starts to try again.
-It sounds harsh, but we’re looking for folks who are serious about recovery
+Unlike some other types of support meetings, a Bless This Brain Recovery Cohort isn’t something you come to as the spirit leads or as you feel like it.
+You can’t miss more than 2 meetings within a 12-week period, or we’ll have to ask you to leave this particular cohort and wait until the next group starts to join again.
+It sounds harsh, but we’re looking for folks who are serious about recovery and committed to the other participants.